 Create a news release calendar to plan up to the news releases you aim to issue during that year.
 Perhaps you will revise the calendar as the year passes by however it will give some primary structure to follow and to facilitate to concentrate on creating news.

 12. Media outreach:

-A foundation of PR program is a firm media list.
-Pitching reporters and setting articles is core of PR.
+A foundation of the PR program is a firm media list.
+Pitching reporters and setting articles is the core of PR.
 Thus before any PR activities, it is essential to plan out research and forming a database of important and significant reporters.

 13. Media list: